Su-style noodles

-Su-style noodle (苏式汤面) is a traditional food dish in Suzhou, China.
+Su-style noodle (苏式汤面) is a traditional dish in Suzhou, China.
 It is a combination of soup, noodles, and toppings.

 Components

 Soup

 There are two types of soup for Su-style noodles: red soup and white soup.
 Both types of soup start with a slowly cooked base soup.
 The recipe depends on the noodle restaurant.
 It can be eel bone, green shell snail, pork bone, chicken, pork, or ham.
 Brine is added to the base soup at a ratio of 10:1.
 The addition of soy sauce transforms white soup into red soup.
 This step is called "open soup" in the industry.

 Noodles

 For noodles, the most important thing is to control the softness and hardness.
 They may be too mushy after being cooked too long or may be hard if they are not cooked long enough.
 You must tell the cook what level you want in advance, otherwise, it will depend on the cook.